voodoo/caveman-guide/src/content/blog/03-industry-capture/index.md

 ---
-title: "Projects Collection"
+title: "Industry capture"
-description: "How to add projects to your portfolio."
+description: "Propaganda is the new marketing"
 date: "2024-03-20"
 ---